RHELQE/Platform-CI/MVP/README.md

     **password** is an API token which can be found by via `Show API Token...` button on your user configure page. (*https://platform-stg-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/user/${user}/configure*)

+    It's requried for next step.

   - Create/Update your jobs to PJM (Finally!)

-    We have a simple script [jenkins-jobs.sh](/MVP/jenkins-jobs.sh/) to help you doing it.
-It is basically a wrapper of [Jenkins Job Builder](http://ci.openstack.org/jenkins-job-builder/) along with RH CI plugin.
-The `config.ini` is prepare for this step.
+    There is a simple script [jenkins-jobs.sh](/MVP/jenkins-jobs.sh/) to help you with this step.

+    It is basically a wrapper of [Jenkins Job Builder](http://ci.openstack.org/jenkins-job-builder/) along with necessary plugins.

      >$ ./jenkins-jobs.sh update